-48. If more than 84 staff separate, thus leaving space for some new recruitments, full regard will be given in the selection process to the desirability of wide geographical representation and of gender balance their potential termination payments.
-There is, however, a preponderance in the pre-retirement age band.
-There is also a roughly equal male-female ratio.
+48. If more than 84 staff separate, thus leaving space for some new recruitments, full regard will be given in the selection process to the desirability of wide geographical representation and of gender balance

 Are there any initial indications regarding potential applicants?